kitkot2/CircEIS/README.md

    ```
    or download .zip file
 2. Make shure you have python and pip installed
-3. Using your command line change directory to CircEIS
+3. Using command line change directory to CircEIS
    ```sh
    cd path_to_the_project/
    ```
-4. To install all required libraries write for windows:
+4. To install all required libraries
+  for windows:
    ```sh
    pip install -r requirements.txt
    ```